alphanmoon/z_feed/README.md

 * start new json if len([used_links]) > N
 * tweet by schedule using tweets depot
 * hot tags monitoring
-* randomize rolling tweets by source via json depo
+* DONE: randomize rolling tweets by source
+* DONE: randomize tweeting time step